 Plum jam is a great way to use them if you don’t eat them all fresh.
 A couple years ago we made a batch of jam for the first time.
 It was….okay.
 This year we tried using plum pulp with pin cherry juice, and the result was better.
 The ratio was about 3 parts plum to 1 part cherry juice.
 The plum texture was present, but cherry flavor came through nicely.

 I’ll continue experimenting similarly in the future, because I believe that like juneberries, plums make a good main ingredient for mixed fruit jam.
-I suspect it could be a good use for leftover amounts of chokecherry juice, for instance.
+I suspect it could be good for combining with leftover amounts of chokecherry juice, for instance.
 Maybe I’ll incorporate some apple from our tree somehow.

 What is your experience making plum jam?
 Any suggestions or crazy ideas you’d like to share?
 Leave a comment below!